 Lexington has a healthy real estate market, featuring an average annual appreciation rate of 3.77% – one of the best housing appreciation rates in Massachusetts.
 The town’s median home value is $988,392, which is higher than many other parts of the state, and far above the national average.
 This means that now might be one of the best times to buy in Lexington as analysts expect prices to continue their steady upward trend.
 This also shows that if one purchases a home in Lexington today, one will most likely be able to sell it for a higher price in the future.

 While a majority of Lexington residents live in homes, there are still quite a number of great Lexington MA apartments for rent that are available.
 The average market price for an apartment in Lexington is $3,512 per month.
 This average takes into account studio apartments and apartments with up to 5 or more bedrooms.
-Some prominent choices for apartments in Lexington are listed below.

 Like much of the Greater Boston area, Lexington has an extensive public transportation system in place that allows anyone to easily travel to and from their Lexington MA apartment for rent.
 In fact, Lexington has multiple local and regional transportation authorities such as the Massachusetts Bay Transit Authority (MBTA) and the Lowell Regional Transit Authority (LRTA).